Australia travel guide

 Passport validity requirements

-For entry into Australia, your passport should be valid for the proposed duration of your stay.
-If you’re transiting another country on your way to or from Australia, check the entry requirements for that country.
-Many countries will only allow entry if you have at least 6 months validity remaining on your passport.
+If you’re travelling through or transiting another country on your way to or from Australia, check the entry requirements for that country.
+Many countries require at least 6 months validity remaining on your passport, even if you’re just in transit and do not pass through immigration.

 Visa requirements